 The meaningful use standards were developed with input from medical professionals.
 For example, HHS originally set forth 23 objectives for hospitals and 25 for doctor's offices.
 After receiving feedback that these guidelines would be too difficult to meet in one or two years, the standards changed.
 Now, there's a set of 15 core objectives that medical professionals seeking incentives must meet.
 These objectives include recording patient demographics, recording vital signs and chart changes, and ordering prescriptions via the electronic system.
 In addition, there's a separate menu of 10 activities, of which doctors must choose five to implement -- transferring patients' records in the event that they switch doctors, for example.

 The objectives are designed to get medical professionals comfortable with the new technology while moving them toward the level of activity they'll need to reach to make the system truly effective.
 And while the system vendor should provide training on how to perform these tasks, the government is sponsoring regional health IT extension centers to those professionals that need a little more help with the technology.

-To learn about other changes that may be coming to your doctor's office soon, see the links on the next page.
+To learn about other changes that may be coming to your doctor's office soon, see the links below.

 - Alonso-Zaldivar, Ricardo.
 "Ambitious timetable for electronic medical records."
 Associated Press.
 July 13, 2010.
 (Aug.
 9, 2010)http://www.physorg.com/news198256864.html

 - Blumenthal, David and Marilyn Tavenner.
 "The 'Meaningful Use' Regulation for Electronic Health Records."
 The New England Journal of Medicine.
 Aug.
 5, 2010.
 (Aug.
 9, 2010)http://healthpolicyandreform.nejm.org/?p=3732